-A common goal for intent prediction is view specification, that is, the selection of data (sub)sets and suitable visual encodings.
-Systems such as Tableau's Show Me20 use data properties to predict useful visual encodings.
-Natural language interfaces for view specification attempt to extract intents from $language^{21}$ and extract configurations for a view.
-Saket et al.22 predict intents for view specification from demonstrations, such as assigning a color to a dot in a scatterplot, based on which their system infers the intent of mapping an additional variable in a dataset.
-Their follow-up work23 demonstrates that analysts seamlessly switch between manual and mixed-initiative approaches.
-Demiralp et al.24 compute patterns for a dataset and suggest visualizations for each of these patterns, but their approach is not reactive to analyst selections.
+A common goal for intent prediction is view specification, i.e., the selection of data (sub)sets and suitable visual encodings.
+Systems such as Tableau's Show Me [20] use data properties to predict useful visual encodings.
+Natural language interfaces for view specification attempt to extract intents from language [21] and extract configurations for a view.
+Saket et al. [22] predict intents for view specification from demonstrations, such as assigning a color to a dot in a scatterplot, based on which their system infers the intent of mapping an additional variable in a dataset.
+Their follow-up work [23] demonstrates that analysts seamlessly switch between manual and mixed-initiative approaches.
+Demiralp et al. [24] compute patterns for a dataset and suggest visualizations for each of these patterns, but their approach is not reactive to analyst selections.

 In summary, these related approaches usually target predicting of future interactions, visualization recommendation, query generation, or preloading of data subsets.
-Both our approach - mapping analyst selections to patterns and then ranking these patterns - and our applications - auto-complete and capturing intents to enable reproducibility and reusability - are different.
+Both our approach - mapping analyst selections to patterns and then ranking these patterns - and our applications - autocomplete and capturing intents to enable reproducibility and reusability - are different.